hanohrs/socket_db/README.md

 * forward a TCP port over a SQLite3 database
 * a typical use case is connecting two TCP networks that shares a file server
-* not supporting TCP half-open
+* not supporting TCP half-open, keepalive
 * not stable

 ## How to use